ULHPC/resif/README.md

   --help     Show this message and exit.

 Commands:
-  bootstrap     Deploy a fresh EasyBuild install. build         Deploy software sets on an existing installatation. cleaninstall  Deploy a full environment: bootstrap EasyBuild and use it to
+  bootstrap          Deploy a fresh EasyBuild install. build              Deploy software sets on an existing installatation. buildtimesoftware  Print the build time of of a given installed software
+                     from a specific software set.
+  buildtimeswset     Print the build times of all the installed software of a
+                     given software set.
+  cleaninstall       Deploy a full environment: bootstrap EasyBuild and use it
-                install the software sets.
+                     to install the software sets.
+  count              Count the number of easyconfig files that contain the
+                     given pattern in their name.
+  init               Initialize the git repository in the srcpath. search             Show all the easyconfigs which name contains the given
+                     pattern.
-  count         [CONTENT] TEXT Text to look for in the names... init          Initialize the git repository in the srcpath. show          [CONTENT] TEXT Text to look for in the names... update        Update the git repository in the srcpath. wipe          Wipe all data in the srcpath.
+  update             Update the git repository in the srcpath. wipe               Wipe all data in the srcpath.
 ```

 If you have that, then you're all set, continue to learn how to actually use this tool.